Home Coffee Journal logo Home Coffee Journal

 Symptom in the cup: Cold bloom tastes sour and grassy with a flat aroma.
 Too-hot bloom tastes bitter and ashy, with a hollow midpalate.

-Water below ~88 °C (190 °F) stalls CO2 release, so gas keeps escaping into your main pour and disrupts the bed.
-Water at a full rolling boil (100 °C / 212 °F) scorches lighter roasts during the long bloom contact.
-Use 93–96 °C (199–205 °F) for light and medium roasts, and 88–92 °C (190–198 °F) for dark roasts.
-If you don’t own a variable kettle, boil, then wait 30 seconds with the lid off — that drops most kettles by 3–4 °C.
+Water below about 88 °C (190 °F) stalls CO2 release, so gas keeps escaping into your main pour and disrupts the bed.
+A full rolling boil at 100 °C (212 °F) scorches lighter roasts during the long bloom contact.
+Use 93–96 °C (199–205 °F) for light and medium roasts, and 88–92 °C (190–198 °F) for dark.
+No variable kettle?
+Boil, then wait 30 seconds with the lid off.
+That drops most kettles by 3–4 °C.

 Who it suits: Anyone brewing without a temperature-controlled kettle.